Tag Archives: Till Death Do Us Part

 The Spirit of God’s Law Governing Divorce

 God’s law permitting divorce is found in Deuteronomy 21:10-14 and 24:1-4.
 Jesus acknowledged God’s permission for divorce when he said, “Moses permitted you to divorce your wives”.
-Jesus was correcting Jewish leaders who had taken an extreme position on divorce by turning God’s permission into permissiveness.
+Jesus was correcting Jewish leaders who had taken an extreme, abusive position on divorce by turning God’s permission into permissiveness.
 Their custom became divorcing their wives without a valid reason.
 Consistent with man’s tendency to swing out to extreme positions, the church over corrected by denying God’s permission for divorce almost entirely.
-So then, one extreme treats marriage like a marry-go-round allowing anyone to get on and off at anytime, while the other extreme treats marriage like a life sentence.
+So then, one extreme treats marriage like a marry-go-round allowing anyone to get on and off at any time, while the other extreme treats marriage like a life sentence.

 Perhaps some are thinking, “What is the difference between a life sentence and until death do you part?”
 Consider the difference between a “life sentence” and a marriage that honors God.
 The life sentence is imposed by someone outside of the marriage and does not account for abuse, neglect, hatred, godlessness, wickedness, deception, adultery, treachery and most of all a false confession of faith.
 From the first days of the church until now it is likely that more spouses have been murdered in their marriages under this monstrous view of marriage than have inmates in prisons.
-By way of comparison, a marriage that honors God is happily maintained by both spouses; it supplies companionship, love, happiness, peace, belonging, comfort, friendship, fidelity, adoration, mutual desire to serve, edification, humility, meaningful sex and most importantly two regenerate spouses able to have godly fellowship together.
-Godly spouses cherish and care for one another over and above all others and honor God in their marriage and family.
-Marriage, as instituted by God, was never intended to be anything remotely like a life sentence.

 Our Lord’s statement makes three distinct points:

-First: WHAT Moses permitted marital divorce.
+First: WHAT – God’s new law: A new Mosaic law that permitted marital divorce.

-Third: WHEN This law came after the Fall.
-From the beginning it has not been this way.
+Third: WHEN – God’s timing: This law came after the Fall.
+“From the beginning it has not been this way.”

 In like manner, it is taught that divorce was not part of God’s plan from the beginning, so for Christians, Jesus was simply restoring God’s original order by effectively abdicating Moses’ provision for divorce.
 Jesus would not do that.
 He said as much by saying, “Do not think that I came to abolish the Law or the Prophets; I did not come to abolish but to fulfill.
 For truly I say to you, until heaven and earth pass away, not the smallest letter or stroke shall pass from the Law until all is accomplished” (Matthew 5:17-18).
-God provided divorce post the Fall because the hearts of men are hard.
+God provided divorce post the Fall because people’s hearts are hard.
 Nothing has changed during the entire history of mankind after the Fall; humans still have hard hearts today.

 Because of The Hardness of Men’s Hearts